carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 #### Copy Strategies

-In this proposal, only 2 strategies will be defined, but in the future, more options can be made available.
+In this proposal, only 2 strategies will be defined, but in the future, more strategies can be made available.
 These Strategies and Overrides will apply to all OCI Images that are contained in the Bundle that is being copied, this includes all OCI Images from the current Bundle and Nested Bundles.